-Claim: Bank employee embezzles large amount of money by stealing small sums from many different accounts.
+A bank employee embezzled a large sum by stealing small amounts of money from many different accounts.

 The embezzler was evidently using the bank’s computer to transfer twenty or thirty cents at a time, at random, from 300 checking accounts at the bank and diverting the money to a dummy account for his own use.
 The computer criminal was careful never to divert sums from any particular account more often than three times a year.
 Because a customer was unlikely to notice such a small discrepancy in his monthly bank statement — or, if he did notice it, to find it worth his while to go to the bank and argue over it — the embezzlement was likely to go on and on.